oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 contains claims about a subject.
 SD-JWTs defined in this document enable such selective disclosure of claims.

+In an SD-JWT, claim values are hidden, but cryptographically protected against undetected modification.
+When issuing the SD-JWT to the holder, the issuer also sends a JSON object that contains a mapping between hidden claim values and their cleartext counterparts, the so-called Disclosures.
+This JSON object is therefore called the Issuer-Issued Disclosures (II-Disclosures) object.

+The holder decides which claims to disclose to a verifier.
+This specification defines a format for conveying the selected subset of the II-Disclosures to the verifier.
+This subset is called the Holder-Selected Disclosures and is transported in a JWT, the HS-Disclosures JWT, for presentation alongside the SD-JWT.
+The verifier can verify that all disclosed claim values were part of the original, issuer-signed SD-JWT.
+The verifier will not, however, learn any claim values not disclosed in HS-Disclosures.

 While JWTs for claims describing natural persons are a common use case, the mechanisms defined in this document can be used for many other use cases as well.

-This document also describes holder binding, or the concept of binding SD-JWT to key material controlled by the subject of SD-JWT.
-Holder binding is optional to implement.
+This document also describes an optional mechanism for holder binding, or the concept of binding an SD-JWT to key material controlled by the holder.

+This specification aims to be easy to imeplement and to leverage established and widely used data formats and cryptographic algorithms where possible.

 ## Conventions and Terminology